heaven-born/SocialGroupApplication/README.md

 Shards information sharing and shceduling updates looks not very good now.

-HTTP statuses not used.
-All responces including errors returns 200 status.
+HTTP statuses are not used.
+All responces including errors return 200 status.

 # APIs